bluerange-io/bluerange-setup/broker/README.md

 For the MQTT broker you need:

-- **fully-qualified name of host** to run the broker software at.
+- **fully-qualified name of host** to run the broker software on.
 The name MUST be registered with DNS.
 This is so that user and IoT devices can resolve the host.

-- valid **HTTPS certificate and private key** matching that host/domain name.
-This is so that client software has a chance establishing WSS connections to it.
+- valid **HTTPS certificate and private key** matching that host/domain name so that client software has a chance establishing WSS connections to it.

 - **ports 8883 and 9001 opened** in the firewall protecting the host.